Gary Cooper: Mature roles, 1944–1952

-In 1944, Cooper appeared in Cecil B. DeMille's wartime adventure film The Story of Dr. Wassell with Laraine Day – his third movie with the director.
-In the film, Cooper plays American doctor and missionary Corydon M. Wassell, who leads a group of wounded sailors through the jungles of Java to safety.
-Despite receiving poor reviews, Dr. Wassell was one of the top-grossing films of the year.
-With his Goldwyn and Paramount contracts now concluded, Cooper decided to remain independent and formed his own production company, International Pictures, with Leo Spitz, William Goetz, and Nunnally Johnson.
-The fledgling studio's first offering was Sam Wood's romantic comedy Casanova Brown with Teresa Wright, about a man who learns his soon-to-be ex-wife is pregnant with his child, just as he is about to marry another woman.
+In 1944, Cooper appeared in Cecil B. DeMille's wartime adventure film The Story of Dr. Wassell, his third movie with DeMille.
+Cooper plays American doctor and missionary Corydon M. Wassell, who leads a group of wounded sailors through the jungles of Java to safety.
+Despite poor reviews, Dr. Wassell was one of the year's top-grossing films.
+With his Goldwyn and Paramount contracts concluded, Cooper formed his own production company, International Pictures, with Leo Spitz, William Goetz, and Nunnally Johnson.
+The fledgling studio's first offering was Sam Wood's romantic comedy Casanova Brown, about a man who learns his soon-to-be ex-wife is pregnant with his child just as he is about to marry another woman.
 The film received poor reviews, with the New York Daily News calling it "delightful nonsense", and Bosley Crowther, in The New York Times, criticizing Cooper's "somewhat obvious and ridiculous clowning".
 The film was barely profitable.

-In 1945, Cooper starred in and produced Stuart Heisler's Western comedy Along Came Jones with Loretta Young for International.
+In 1945, Cooper starred in and produced Stuart Heisler's Western comedy Along Came Jones for International.
 In this lighthearted parody of his past heroic image, Cooper plays comically inept cowboy Melody Jones, who is mistaken for a ruthless killer.
-Audiences embraced Cooper's character, and the film was one of the top box-office pictures of the year – a testament to Cooper's still vital audience appeal.
+Audiences embraced Cooper's character, and the film was one of the year's top box-office pictures—a testament to Cooper's still vital audience appeal.
 It was also International's biggest financial success during its brief history before being sold off to Universal Studios in 1946.